-62. In managing large movements of refugees, but also in mixed movement situations, the capacity to address specific needs is a particular challenge, requiring additional resources and targeted assistance.

-In support of host countries, States and relevant stakeholders 40 will contribute 63. resources and expertise for the identification, screening and referral of those with specific needs to appropriate processes and procedures.
+- 62. In managing large movements of refugees, but also in mixed movement situations, the capacity to address specific needs is a particular challenge, requiring additional resources and targeted assistance. - 63.
+In support of host countries, States and relevant stakeholders 40 will contribute resources and expertise for the identification, screening and referral of those with specific needs to appropriate processes and procedures.
 Multi-stakeholder response teams could be established to facilitate this.
-This will include the identification and referral of children, including unaccompanied and separated children, to best interests assessment and/or determination, together with appropriate care arrangements other services.41 Identification and referral of victims of trafficking and other forms of exploitation to appropriate processes and procedures, including for identification of international protection needs, is key; as is identification and referral of stateless persons and those at risk of statelessness, including to statelessness determination procedures.
-Support will be garnered to enable refugees in need, including women and children at risk,42 to be referred to platforms for emergency processing for resettlement, such as emergency transit facilities, as appropriate and available.

-Further, in support of host countries, States and relevant stakeholders will contribute 64. resources and expertise for:

-- the development of non-custodial and community-based alternatives to detention, particularly for children; - health care and psychosocial support, including for survivors of torture and trauma, sexual and gender-based violence, and those with medical needs; and - arrangements to ensure access to registration and other relevant services for people with disabilities,43 those who are illiterate, and older people.
+This will include the identification and referral of children, including unaccompanied and separated children, and particularly adolescent girls.
+40 best interests assessment and/or determination, together with appropriate care arrangements other services.
+41 Identification and referral of victims of trafficking, sexual and gender-based violence and other forms of exploitation to appropriate processes and procedures, including for identification of international protection needs, is key; as is identification and referral of stateless persons and those at risk of statelessness, including to statelessness determination procedures.
+Support will be garnered to enable refugees in need, including women and children at risk, 42 to be referred to platforms for emergency processing for resettlement, such as emergency transit facilities, as appropriate and available. - 64.
+Further, in support of host countries, States and relevant stakeholders will contribute resources and expertise for: - the development of non-custodial and community-based alternatives to detention, particularly for children; - health care including sexual and reproductive health care and psychosocial support, including for survivors of torture and trauma, sexual and gender-based violence, and those with medical needs, without discrimination; and - arrangements to ensure access to registration and other relevant services for people with disabilities,43 those who are illiterate, and older people.